brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case.rst

                          `Django Messages Framework <https://docs.djangoproject.com/en/dev/ref/contrib/messages/>`_.
 :param expected_content: Expected page content that the response should contain.
                          See also ``ignore_content_ordering`` param.
+:param expected_not_content: Content that should NOT show up in the page response.
 :param auto_login: Bool indicating if user should be auto-logged-in, before
                   trying to render the response.
 Useful for verifying behavior of views with login/permission requirements.